 HR Deparment LEP Assessment and Plan

 - The number or proportion of LEP persons served or encountered in the eligible service population.
 The majority of the Human Resources Department’s public encounters involve job recruitments and damage claims against the City.
 The HR Department’s staff was surveyed and report the number of LEP persons encountered is less than the general public ratios in the City of Boise.

 - The frequency with which LEP individuals come in contact with the program.
-Over the past year, Department staff surveyed estimated less than five (5) interactions with LEP persons.
-They report most LEP persons provide their own interpreter.
+Over the past year, Department staff surveyed estimated zero to four interactions monthly with LEP persons.
+They report most LEP persons come to the department with their own interpreter.

 - The resources available to the recipient and the costs.
 All Department public-facing staff have been issued and trained on “I Speak” language cards.
-Currently the Department has one Spanish speaking and one French speaking staff.
-The Department also has an account with Language Line Services to provide telephone translations and uses a local company, ERS Translation Services, for in-person and document translations.
-Additionally, Google translate or a similar product has been requested for use on the Department’s website.
+Currently the Department has two Spanish speaking and one Chinese speaking staff.
+The Department also has an account with Language Line Solutions to provide telephone translations and uses the Boise Police Department Interpreter Program, for in-person, over the phone, and document translations.
+Additionally, Google translate has been installed for use on the Department’s website.

 The Department will examine requests for language assistance from past in-person contacts, telephone calls, meetings and events to anticipate the possible need for assistance in future contacts.
 The Department has “I Speak” cards available and all public-facing staff members are trained on how to use them.
 Public-facing staff members have also been provided contact information for telephone, in-person, and document translation services.
-As a part of its Department outreach, Google translate or a similar product has been added to the Department’s website and frequently requested documents have been translated to Spanish.
+As a part of its Department outreach Google translate has been added to the Department’s website and frequently requested documents a have been translated to Spanish.